Stylized Water 3 – Documentation

 Probes capture a spherical view of the scene at their center, and store the result in a cubemap.
 The cubemap of the probe that’s nearest to a water surface will end up being used in the shader.

-By default, a scene contains no reflection probes, resulting in a black reflection
+By default, a scene contains no reflection probes, resulting in a black reflection.
+Go to GameObject->Light->Reflection Probe to create one

 Pro’s